-Once schools construct research teams and create Advisory Boards, the researchers can begin to develop methodology for the campus climate assessment.
-Meeting with the Advisory Board throughout the process can help keep stakeholders informed as the project progresses.
+Once schools construct research teams and create Advisory Boards, the researchers can begin developing a campus climate assessment methodology.
+Meetingwith the Advisory Board throughout the process can help keep stakeholders informed as the project progresses.

-After the research team analyzes the results of all assessments, the Advisory Board, in collaboration with the research team, will be better equipped to develop an action plan that is evidence-based and meets federal mandates, while also addressing student needs.
+After the research team analyzes the results of all assessments, the Advisory Board, in collaboration with the research team, will be better equipped to develop an action plan that is evidence-based and meets federal mandates while also addressing student needs.

 McMahon, S., Stepleton, K., & Cusano, J. (2016).
-Understanding and responding to campus sexual assault: A guide to climate assessment for colleges and universities: Chapter 2: Building Capacity.
-Center on Violence Against Women and Children, School of Social Work, Rutgers, the State University of New Jersey: New Brunswick, NJ.
+Understanding and responding to campus sexual violence: A guide to climate assessment for colleges and universities: Chapter 2: Building Capacity.
+Center for Research on Ending Violence, School of Social Work, Rutgers,the State University of New Jersey: New Brunswick, NJ.

 - Chapter was revised in June 2016. - Chavis, D. M. (1995).
 Building community capacity to prevent violence through coalitions and partnerships.
-Journal of Health Care for the Poor and Underserved, 6, 234-245. - Allen, N. (2005).
+Journal of Health Care forthe Poor and Underserved, 6, 234-245. - Allen, N. (2005).
 A multi-level analysis of community coordinating councils.
 American Journal of Community Psychology, 35, 49-63. - White House Task Force to Protect Students from Sexual Assault.
 (2014).
 Not Alone: The First Report of the White House Task Force to Protect Students from Sexual Assault.
 Washington, DC: Author. - Banyard, V. (2014).
 Improving college campus-based prevention of violence against women: A strategic plan for research built on multipronged practices and policies.
 Trauma Violence & Abuse, 15(4), 339-351. - Lichty, L. F., Campbell, R., Schuiteman, J. (2008).
 Developing a University-Wide Institutional Response to Sexual Assault and Relationship Violence.
 Journal of Prevention & Intervention in the Community, 36, 5-22. - 6.
 Lichty et al., 2008 - 7.
-Lichty et al., 2008 - 3.
-Chavis, 1995

-© Rutgers, the State University of New Jersey, 2016
+Lichty et al., 2008 - 8.
+Chavis, 1995 - © Rutgers, the State University of New Jersey, 2016

-Understanding and Responding to Campus Sexual Assault: A Guide for Colleges and Universities
+Understanding and Responding to Campus Sexual Violence: A Guide for Colleges and Universities